MelroseCS/sojourn-android/README.md

 ### Android Studio Integration

-Add this repository to the app-level build.gradle file:
+Add this repository to the *project*-level build.gradle file:

 ```
 allprojects {